What is a Presser Foot? What is its function in a sewing machine?

 Most of the sewing machines come with some basic presser feet.
 These are the ones you need in your everyday sewing.
 There is basically no way out other than use these ones.

 This foot is the most basic of all presser feet.
 It sews a straight line.This is the best foot for sewing regular seams as it results in a straight stitching line.

 2. Zig zag presser foot

-This general all purpose foot is needed for every other stitches in your sewing machine.
-You can use it as a general all purpose sewing feet as you can stitch straight lines as well as most decorative stitches with this .
+This general all-purpose foot is needed for every other stitch in your sewing machine.
+You can use it as a general all-purpose sewing feet as you can stitch straight lines as well as most decorative stitches with this.

 3. Zipper foot/piping foot

 This foot is a necessity when sewing zippers.
 With this, you can sew very close to the zipper teeth.
-If you move the needle you can sew to right or left of the zipper, right along the zipper teeth.
+If you move the needle, you can sew to the right or left of the zipper, right along with the zipper teeth.
 You can use this foot to sew piping very close to the cord inside, as well.

 Some presser foot which can be a heaven send for your sewing